 DISMISSING STAFF: Employers should work within dismissal rules when firing their staff members.
 UK employment legislation recognises these 4 types of staff discharge:

-These are the most common reasons why your employer might dismiss you from the workforce.
+These are the most common reasons why an employer might dismiss staff from the workforce.
 Sacking an employee usually includes a notice period.

-In most cases an employer will give the notice outlined in an employment contract.
-It could be the statutory minimum notice period instead if this is longer.
+In most cases, an employer will give the notice as outlined in an employment contract.
+It could be the statutory minimum notice period instead, if this is longer.
 But, ending a contract of employment means employees have certain rights to ensure it is fair.